 Images and graphics make content more pleasant and easier to understand for many people, and in particular for those with cognitive and learning disabilities.
 They serve as cues that are used by people with visual impairments, including people with low vision, to orient themselves in the content.
 However, images are used extensively on websites and can create major barriers when they are not accessible.
-Accessible images are beneficial in many situations, such as:

 Remove background graphics, watermarks, etc.

-Images of text: Readable text is sometimes presented within an image.
 If the image is not a logo, avoid text in images.
 However, if images of text are used, the text alternative should contain the same words as in the image.